 The bill aims to expand pregnancy-related accommodations for employees in Washington State by establishing a new chapter in Title 49 RCW.
-It defines key terms such as "reasonable accommodation," which includes provisions for flexible restroom breaks, modified work schedules, and the ability to express breast milk in a private location.
-Employers are required to make reasonable accommodations for pregnant employees unless they can demonstrate that doing so would impose an undue hardship.
-The bill also prohibits adverse actions against employees who request or use these accommodations and mandates that any break time for expressing milk must be compensated.
+It defines key terms such as "employee," "employer," and "reasonable accommodation," which includes provisions for flexible restroom breaks, modified work schedules, and the right to express breast milk in a private location.
+Employers are prohibited from denying reasonable accommodations unless they can demonstrate that doing so would impose an undue hardship.
+Additionally, the bill outlines that any break time for expressing milk must be compensated and that employees cannot be required to use paid leave for this purpose.

 Substitute Bill: 43.10.005, 2.36.100